 - When Ananias prayed for St. Paul’s eyesight (Acts 9:1–19)…

-In the Bible, and among early Christians, it was well known: that when God’s word promises something, and you believe it in faith that you would receive it, you still had to pray and work for it.
+In the Bible, and among early Christians, it was well known: when God’s word promises something, and you believe it in faith that you would receive it, you still had to actively pray and work for it.

 But these days, God says, we believe it, then we go home and sit, waiting for it to happen.

-Watch (work, fight, debate, write, teach, push, act, influence… look towards what God is using you to do for Him), and pray.
+Watch (work, fight, debate, write, teach, push, act, influence… Look towards what God is using you to do for Him), and pray.